• Reading

 7. Purple Cone Flower

 We love our Purple Cone Flowers (also known as Echinacea).
 Purple Cone Flowers are a perfect flower to grow with children who are interested in learning about butterflies and bees.
-Butterflies find the purple coloured flower heads a lovely spot to stop and eat.
+Butterflies find the purple-colored flower heads a lovely spot to stop and eat.
 Every year we see dozens of butterflies and many more bees resting on our Purple Cone Flowers.

 8. Sunflowers

-Growing a sunflower from a simple seed, is an amazing experiment for any child.
+Growing a sunflower from a simple seed is an amazing experiment for any child.
 Watching the transformation is remarkable.
 Once the sunflower’s head is fully developed children can learn how plants feed wild animals..feed the birds and the fallen seeds feed squirrels.
 Sunflowers take some time to grow, but the end reward is HUGE.

 9. Ornamental Grasses